 (M) the State has professional standards for paraprofessionals working in a program supported with funds under this part, including qualifications that were in place on the day before the date of enactment of the Every Student Succeeds Act.

 Paraeducators working in a program supported with Title I, Part A funds must have a secondary school diploma or its recognized equivalent.
-Paraeducators paid with Title I, Part A funds may meet the additional qualifying educational requirement under one of the qualifying factors listed in ESEA Section 1119(c)(1)(A-C):
+Paraeducators must meet the additional qualifying educational requirement through one of the following factors:

 (A) Completed at least two years of study at an institution of higher education;